tenzir/tenzir/web/docs/user-guides/run-pipelines/README.md

     suricata-over-tcp:
       # An optional user-facing name for the pipeline.
 Defaults to the id.
       name: Import Suricata from TCP
+      # An optional user-facing description of the pipeline.
+      description: |
+        Imports Suricata Eve JSON from the port 34343 over TCP.
       # The definition of the pipeline.
 Configured pipelines that fail to start
       # cause the node to fail to start.
       definition: |